Are you trying to learn more about a power of attorney in Georgia?

 So, what happens if you become incapacitated and you DON’T have a durable power of attorney?

-Your family will have to go to court and declare you incompetent.
+Your family will have to go to the Superior Court and declare you incompetent.

 This could take weeks.